15720022Sasa/Power_Of/README.md

 # Power_Of Website
-An interactive web project designed to demonstrate the concept of powers in mathematics.
-Utilizes HTML, CSS, and JavaScript to create an engaging user experience.
+An interactive web tool that visualizes mathematical power calculations in a user-friendly way.
+Developed using HTML, CSS, and JavaScript to help students and enthusiasts understand exponentiation concepts through real-time examples.
 Live demo available at: https://15720022sasa.github.io/Power_Of